derekTurner/Javascript-Games_Fund-23/Block_3/section_6/section_6.md

 As part of the simple environment a .skybox will be addede to the scene.

+Audio will be added which can be switched on and off by keypress.

 The next step of development will be to cause a mesh to spin i response to a mouse click, and to stop again when the mouse hold is prolonged.

 Then the baked in animations of th model will be accessed to simulate walking with motion.